sandeshmishra2004/AIRLINE-MANAGEMENT-SYSTEM/README.md

 A Salesforce-based Airline Management System (AMS) designed and implemented on Developer Edition (Free).
 The project simulates a lightweight CRM solution for airlines, focusing on ticket booking, passenger management, flight scheduling, and refunds — optimized to fit within free org limits.

+🛑 Problem Statement

+Airlines face challenges in efficiently managing day-to-day operations such as flight scheduling, ticket booking, passenger data management, and handling cancellations/refunds.
+Traditional systems are often siloed, making it difficult for agents and administrators to track real-time information.
+Passengers also face delays in updates, lack of transparency in booking/refunds, and poor customer experience.

+Key challenges:

+    Manual and fragmented booking process.

+    Difficulty in tracking flight schedules and seat availability.

+    Inefficient management of passenger information.

+    Complex and time-consuming refund requests.

+    Limited visibility for stakeholders in a single platform.

 ⸻